xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD13_LAB_MANUAL.md

 - Add a Web API controller for the Photo model class.
 - Configure formatters and routes to support the Web API.
-- Test the API by using Internet Explorer.
+- Test the API by using Microsoft Edge.

 The main tasks for this exercise are as follows: